jaracil/nexus/API.md

 ## sys.session.reload
 Reloads user data for any connection which connection id matches the prefix

+> When *sys.session.reload* call returns the session is still not reloaded.
+The action will be completed when the node that owns the session captures and executes the request (this is usually done in milliseconds).

 ### Parameters:
 * `"connid": <String>` - Connection ID prefix